Georgelingzj/Year2_coursework/README.md

 # Year2_coursework
 part of courseworks in computer science

+public my code after the results come out

-Just as a possible reference and personal record
+**Only for possible reference and personal record**